 Bunch of Stars Pre-K (BOS)

 The Foundation’s first exclusively Early Childhood Project centered on Bunch of Stars Pre-K in Old Hope, Westmoreland, located approximately 15 miles east of Negril.
-For 20 years BOS has been a community fixture, initially located on the veranda of its founder, and then for 13 years in a small, two room rudimentary structure absent of even the most basic early childhood supplies and amenities.
-Bunch of Stars now welcomes an expanded student population everyday onto a brand new compound abundant with supplies, new furniture, a vegetable garden for sustainable school nutrition, and a rejuvenated spirit..
+For 20 years BOS has been a community fixture, initially located on the veranda of its founder, and then for 13 years in a small, two room rudimentary structure absent even the most basic early childhood supplies and amenities.
+Bunch of Stars will soon welcome back an expanded student population onto a newly revitalized compound abundant with supplies, new furniture, a vegetable garden for sustainable school nutrition, and a rejuvenated spirit.

 Moreland Hill Primary School